Special/Unusual Circumstances for Financial Aid

 • Reduced overtime pay

-Follow our steps to request a review of your special circumstance.
+Follow our steps to request a review of your special/unusual circumstance.

 My household size changed.
-Is that a special circumstance?
+Is that a special/unusual circumstance?

-Your expected family contribution (EFC) index is used to determine how much financial aid you will receive and is calculated by the information provided on your financial aid application at the time of submission.
+Your Student Aid Index (SAI) index is used to determine how much financial aid you will receive and is calculated by the information provided on your financial aid application at the time of submission.

-If there was a significant change that occurred after submitting your application that is not representing your current situation, then you can download an EFC Adjustments Request.
+If there was a significant change that occurred after submitting your application that is not representing your current situation, then you can download an SAI Adjustments Request.

 Situations that qualify can be one or a combination of the following: